Stuart1952/Stuart1952/README.md

 - 👋 Hi, I’m @Stuart1952
 - 👀 I’m interested in using Github tools to make it easier to work with SQLite.
-I am trying to develop a number of interacting databases and I am a complete beginner in thi space.
+I am trying to develop a number of interacting databases and I am a complete beginner in this space.
 - 🌱 I’m currently learning how to use SQLite
 - 💞️ I’m looking to collaborate on a business idea to see if I can get it to work.
 - 📫 How to reach me stuart@hackettconsulting.com.au